 Amit Saha developed this distribution based on the idea that he has to install a bunch of scientific tools for his research after clean installing an operating system.
 Although this project was just a mere solution to his problem, it got huge support from the Linux community.
 At present many people are involved in this open-source project, and it is highly appreciated by the scientific community.

 - It features a wide range of scientific tools for Physics, Mathematics, and other branches.

 - Fedora Scientific is a great distro for software engineers as it has some useful software built into it.

 This is yet another popular scientific Linux distro.
 Lin4Neuro is a Japanese Linux distribution for use in the field of neuroimaging analysis.
 The latest version of Lin4Neuro is built upon Ubuntu 16.04 LTS.
-It uses the same XFCE desktop environment which provides easy operation.
+It uses the same XFCE desktop environment, which provides easy operation.
 The founder and lead developer of this project are Kiyotaka Nemoto.
-He is an Assistant Professor of the Medicine Faculty of University of Tsukuba, Japan.
+He is an Assistant Professor of the Medicine Faculty of the University of Tsukuba, Japan.

 Key Features of Lin4Neuro

-- 3dSlicer, AFNI, Convert3d, DSI Studio, Virtual MRI, and different other useful neuroimaging software packages are built into it.
+- 3dSlicer, AFNI, Convert3d, DSI Studio, Virtual MRI, and other useful neuroimaging software packages are built into it.

 - This trimmed distro is so lightweight that it takes lesser time than any other distro to boot up with all the tools.